-- Paypal Standard
+- Paypal Standard – Free for all merchants

-- Paypal Advanced
+- Paypal Advanced – $5/month

-- Paypal Website Payments Pro
+- Paypal Payments Pro – $30/month

 Paypal standard is completely free of charge and allows you to accept both credit cards and Paypal with your online store.
 However, there are 2 main disadvantages with Paypal Standard.

-The picture above shows what a customer sees when they try to checkout using Paypal Standard.
-As you can see, it’s not obvious how to pay by credit card.
+The picture above shows what a customer sees when they checkout using Paypal Standard.
+As you can tell, it’s not obvious how to pay by credit card.

-As a result, Paypal Standard is not a good solution for an ecommerce store.
+As a result, Paypal Standard is not a good credit card solution for an ecommerce store.

-Paypal Website Payments Pro
+Paypal Payments Pro

-On the completely other end of the spectrum, Paypal also offers a high end payment product called Website Payments Pro.
+On the other end of the spectrum, Paypal also offers a high end payment product called Payments Pro.
 With the pro version of Paypal, you can process credit cards directly on your site.

 In addition, you have access to a virtual terminal in which you can process phone orders as well.
 Paypal Pro costs $30 per month and offers a complete solution to all of your credit card processing needs.

 However the one big drawback is that since you are accepting credit cards on your own server, you must deal with PCI compliance.

 In order for your online store to be PCI compliant, you must follow a set of guidelines in order to process credit cards on your website or face fines or penalties set forth by your credit card processor.

-Honestly, becoming PCI compliant is not that big of deal but the language that is used in the PCI compliance documentation is a nightmare to read and go through.
+Honestly, becoming PCI compliant is not that big of a deal but the language used in the PCI compliance documentation is a nightmare to read and go through.

 But nonetheless, if you use Paypal Pro on your online store, the payment transaction is seamless.

-Wait a sec…how the heck does that work?
+So how does it work?
 How can a customer still be on your website but not use your server to process and transmit their payment?
-The answer is that Paypal Advanced uses iframes to process the payment.

 Below is a screen shot of what the credit card form looks like as hosted on PayPal’s servers.